timb-machine-mirrors/anarcat-feed2exec/doc/usage.rst

       character are replaced by ``-``) is used.
 For example, the feed named "NASA breaking news" would be stored in ``~/Maildir/nasa-breaking-news/``.

+  catchup
+      Disable output plugin execution.
+In this mode, the feed is still read and parsed, but new entries are not added to the database.

 Cache database
 ~~~~~~~~~~~~~~